Using a Computer to Record for EVP

 You can help by letting us know if you

 find a typo or something that grammatically does not

-make sense.
-Use the comment tool where provided and let
+Use the comment tool provided where and let

 us know how we can improve articles.